-In most cases, a nuclear scan done is done as an outpatient procedure.
+In most cases, a nuclear medicine scan done is done as an outpatient procedure.
 Because of the special materials and equipment needed, these scans are usually done in the radiology or nuclear medicine department of a hospital.
 You might be able to wear your own clothing or you might be given a gown to wear during the test.
 You will need to remove all jewelry or metal items that could interfere with the scans.

 How long does it take?

-A nuclear scan takes about 30 to 60 minutes, plus the waiting time after the radioactive material is given.
+A nuclear scan usually takes about 30 to 60 minutes, plus the waiting time after the radioactive material is given.
 For bone scans, the material takes 2 to 3 hours to be absorbed, and the scan itself takes another hour or so.
 Gallium scans take several days between the injection and the actual scan.
 Results of nuclear scans are usually available within a few days.

 What are the possible complications?

 For the most part, nuclear scans are safe tests.
-The doses of radiation are very small, and the radionuclides have a low risk of being toxic or causing an allergic reaction.
+The doses of radiation are small, and the radionuclides have a low risk of being toxic or causing an allergic reaction.
 Some people may have pain or swelling at the site where the material is injected into a vein.
 Rarely, some people will develop a fever or allergic reaction when given a monoclonal antibody.

 What else should I know about these tests?